sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 on higher chromatic Thom spectra.
 Last update: August 2020.
 * <a href="/files/balmer.pdf">The Balmer spectra of spectral stacks</a>.
 Proves
   that the Balmer spectrum of nice spectral algebraic stacks separates into a "homotopy-theoretic" part and an "algebro-geometric" part.
-Last update: May 2020.
+Writing a more detailed note, so I've temporarily taken this link down.
 * <a href="/files/btt.pdf">The Bogmolov-Tian-Todorov theorem</a>, notes on the
   Bogomolov-Tian-Todorov theorem in characteristic zero and characteristic p.
-Proves a generalization of this theorem to the noncommutative setting (in arbitrary characteristic), as the formality of a certain dg-Lie algebra.
-Last
-update: June 2020.
+Writing a more detailed note, so I've temporarily taken this link down.
 * <a href="/files/nah.pdf">The nonabelian Hodge correspondence</a>, notes for a
   talk given for <a href="https://murmuno.mit.edu/coronags">CORONAGS (Corona Outbreak-Response Omnipresent (Noncommutative) Algebraic Geometry Seminar)</a>.